deepskystacker/DSS/Installers/README.txt

 12. A file association is now created during installation so that .dssfilelist files will be opened by DeepSkyStacker.

-13. Update Libraw to 0.20.2

-14. Fix a problem where the image list wasn't always hidden when switching to the Processing panel.
+13. Fix a problem where the image list wasn't always hidden when switching to the Processing panel.

-15. Reduce the depth of the rows in the image list so it takes less space.
+14. Reduce the depth of the rows in the image list so it takes less space.

-16. Change to AVX checking code to resolve a problem with SIGILL on older CPUs.
+15. Change to AVX checking code to resolve a problem with SIGILL on older CPUs.

-17. Add code to capture non C++ exceptions (e.g. SIGINT, SIGILL, SIGFPE, SIGSEGV, and SIGTERM) and write a debugging backtrace to stderr and to the trace file if active.
+16. Add code to capture non C++ exceptions (e.g. SIGINT, SIGILL, SIGFPE, SIGSEGV, and SIGTERM) and write a debugging backtrace to stderr and to the trace file if active.

-18. Update Libraw to 0.21.0
+17. Update Libraw to 0.21.0

-19. Bug fix for Comet/Star editing mode being forgotten when switching between images.
+18. Bug fix for Comet/Star editing mode being forgotten when switching between images.

-20. Don't remove files from image list if user says not to erase them.
+19. Don't remove files from image list if user says not to erase them.
 Ensure image list information is updated.

-21. Fix for incorrect output when Comet Stacking with SIMD (it just did a normal stack).
+20. Fix for incorrect output when Comet Stacking with SIMD (it just did a normal stack).

-22. Fix for some issues with the progress dialog.
-More to come.
+21. Fix for some issues with the progress dialog.

-23. Ensure that the image list as always displayed when opening DSS.
+22. Ensure that the image list as always displayed when opening DSS.

+23. Resolve problems with loading file lists.

+24. Change message for incompatible images to report the reason.

+25. Registering and stacking now overlap processing with reading the images.
+For n images where time to load each image is L and time to process each image is P, the total time will now typically be n*L + P (when L > P) or L + n*P.   I think this is a far as we can push the performance!!!